Th1/Tc1 Immunotherapy Following Stem Cell Transplantation in Multiple Myeloma

 - White blood cells will be collected from the participants through an apheresis procedure, which will collect and separate the white blood cells and return the rest of the blood to the participant.

-- The collected cells will be grown and expanded under special conditions in the laboratory and stored frozen until participants receive all the standard of care treatment for multiple myeloma, including a stem cell transplant.
+- The collected cells will be grown and expanded under special conditions in the laboratory and stored frozen until participants receive standard of care treatment for multiple myeloma, including a stem cell transplant.

 - Participants will receive an infusion of the modified Th1 cells a few weeks after the transplant, and will remain in the hospital for a few days after receiving the cells to monitor the possible immediate effects of the treatment.